lauslim12/instamutual/README.md

     INPUTFILESYSTEM --> D
-    E["Parses the data (followers and following) according to the expected schema"] --> F F[Transforms the data of followers into a set] --> G G[From the list of following, filter whether it is in the followers set or not] --> H H[Create an output data aggregation from those unfollowers] --> I I[Store the output to a file to be read later as a report] I --> FILESYSTEM[(Output Filesystem)]
+    E["Parses the data (followers and following) according to the expected schema"] --> F F[Transforms the data of followers into a set] --> G G[From the list of following, filter whether each following is in the followers set or not] --> H H[Create an output data aggregation from those unfollowers] --> I I[Store the output to a file to be read later as a report] I --> FILESYSTEM[(Output Filesystem)]